• Skip to main content

 Ingredients for gluten free pumpkin muffins on a white table.

-• Gluten Free Flour Blend - for almost all of my recipes, I use Bob's Red Mill 1:1 Gluten Free Flour Blend.
-You can use your own favorite flour blend but keep in mind this recipe was developed with BRM, so your final product may be slightly different.
+• Gluten-Free Flour Blend - for almost all of my recipes, I use Bob's Red Mill 1:1 Gluten Free Flour Blend.
+You can use your favorite type of flour but ensure it contains xanthan gum or a similar binder.

-• Baking Powder - Leavener helps gives you that extra lift for light fluffy muffins with beutiful domed tops.
+• Baking Powder - This leavening agent helps gives you that extra lift for light fluffy pumpkin muffins with beautiful domed tops.

 • Spices - Pumpkin spice is very important for that signature fall flavor.

 • Oil - I typically use extra light olive oil for all of my baking and cooking.
-If you don't have olive oil any light flavored cooking oil will do.
+If you don't have olive oil, vegetable oil or coconut oil will work fine too.

 • Eggs - Just one egg to provide the structure needed for rising.